Janet Jackson's Rhythm Nation 1814: Promotion and videography

 Upon the release of the album's lead single "Miss You Much", A&M Records issued a press release for the record, announcing social themes to "run throughout much of the material".
 Jackson performed "Rhythm Nation" on several television shows internationally, including Top of the Pops and a Royal Variety Performance.
 She also performed a controversial rendition of "Black Cat" at the 1990 MTV Video Music Awards in which she tore open her snapped blouse; although this was routine for performances of the song in concert, it was considered to have "ushered in a new age of sexual spontaneity" for the singer and viewed as the first "shocking" performance of her career.

-A thirty-minute long-form music video, Rhythm Nation 1814, was produced to promote the album.
+A thirty-minute short film, Rhythm Nation 1814, was produced as a visual companion for the album.
 Referred to as a "telemusical", the storyline incorporates three separate music videos: "Miss You Much", "The Knowledge", and "Rhythm Nation".
 Jackson and director Dominic Sena developed the screenplay, which centers around two boys whose dreams of pursuing music careers are destroyed through substance abuse and drug trafficking.
 Sena referred to the film as the "1814 Project", attempting to keep the public unaware that Jackson was filming on the streets of Los Angeles.
-The project had a budget of $1.6 million and was aired on MTV prior to the album's release.
+The project had a budget of $1.6 million, and was aired on MTV prior to the album's release.
 A&M co-founder Jerry Moss stated that the decision to film the composite videos all at once for Rhythm Nation 1814 regardless of budget was "a brilliant way to go" allotting Jackson more time to focus her attention elsewhere.